SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 To implement an SMS that promotes behavior (top-down process), you must first consider the type of behavior that needs promotion (bottom-up process).
 This approach to aviation risk management is a more sustainable, positive approach to safety culture Norms, and it promotes quality human interactions.

-In short, positive safety culture tends to use Human Factors as areas to empower employees rather than as a reason to treat them as a problem.
+In short, a positive safety culture tends to use Human Factors as areas to empower employees rather than as a reason to treat them as a problem.
 It uses The Dirty Dozen as something to “work up” from, rather than “stay away” from.

 Related Aviation Safety Culture Articles